 Just because we learn something and practice, it does not mean we fully know it.
 No matter what “it” is.
 There is always a deeper layer of understanding.
 Keep a beginner’s mindset always to have room for more knowledge.
 Strive to keep an open mind.
 You always learn more from the perspective of a beginner.

-There is a vital relationship between the teacher and the helper.
-The changing spiritual tide, the ebb and flow of energy between the teacher and student, is essential as knowledge.
-Sometimes, the power is the knowledge we gain, especially when dealing with Mantras and Sutras.
+There is a symbiotic relationship between the teacher and student.
+The changing spiritual tide of energy between the teacher and student is essential, as the knowledge imparted.
+The teacher learns as much about themselves by teaching as the student in learning.
+Sometimes, the power is the knowledge we share, especially when dealing with Mantras and Sutras.
 When an inspired teacher introduces the right Mantra, the student receives the teacher’s energy.
 The Mantra or Sutra’s power comes from the sound’s essence and the teacher’s spirit.

 The Power of Silence and Presence